 Medical negligence cases are very complex because the cause of the harm suffered can be difficult to pinpoint.

-In most cases, the person is sick before they ever get to hospital, or they are suffering from a serious underlying condition, which can complicate the after effects of tratment.
+In most cases, the person is sick before they ever get to hospital, or they are suffering from a serious underlying condition, which can complicate the after-effects of treatment.

-One of the tasks which we as solicitors face is to identify what the outcome would have been if it was not for the negligence of the healthcare professional.
+One of the tasks which solicitors face is to identify what the outcome would have been if it was not for the negligence of the healthcare professional.

-The other side will almost always argue that either the harm caused was a result of the illness the patient had before they ever attended the doctor.
+The other side will almost always argue that either the harm caused as a result of the illness the patient had before they ever attended the doctor.

 They often argue that in the case of a mistake in surgery, that the mistake was within the realm of acceptable error.

-This makes the sourcing of suitably qualified experts a key component of the investigatoin of any case.
+This makes the sourcing of suitably qualified experts a key component of the investigation of any case.